neon99999/digitalGardenNeon/src/site/notes/Catch All/old stuboorn nun.md

 1. Has been actually running some super kinky nun sexy dungeon the entire time
 2. Sacrifice for Ultimate Release: Alternatively, her life of rigorous piety could be a long, calculated preparation for a grand, defiant gesture of rebellion against her own beliefs and the constraints of her religious life.
 She has spent decades suppressing and saving her desires, planning for an eventual, explosive foray into what she considers the ultimate form of blasphemy – an all-out indulgence in the very sins she has long denounced.
 This planned ‘naughty nun blasphemy’ is her way of experiencing the extremes of life, a deliberate and dramatic departure from a lifetime of strict religious adherence and self sacrifice and perhaps the last thing she will ever do.
 	- She's been joking for years about "saving up for the big one"

+# Character Arc
+- We are introduced to her as the hard ass enforcer of the rules
+- She keeps the other nuns in line with her sny